Characterizations of certain matroids by maximizing valuative invariants: Background

 \subsection{Matroid base polytopes, valuative invariants, and the $\mathcal{G}$-invariant}

 We discuss matroid base polytopes very lightly; readers wanting more on this topic are referred to \cite{AFR,DerksenFink,FS}.
-To simplify notation when discussing matroid base polytopes, it is common to consider the ground set of a matroid to be $[n]$.
+To be able to use simpler notation, when discussing matroid base polytopes it is common to take the ground set of a matroid to be $[n]$.
 Given a matroid $M$ on $[n]$, a basis $B$ of $M$ can be encoded by its \emph{characteristic vector} $\mathbf{v}_B$ in $\mathbb{R}^n$, that is, the vector in which entry $i$ is $1$ if and only if $i\in B$, otherwise entry $i$ is $0$.
-The convex hull in $\mathbb{R}^n$ of the vectors $\mathbf{v}_B$, as $B$ ranges overall bases of $M$, is the \emph{matroid base polytope} $\mathcal{P}(M)$.
+The convex hull in $\mathbb{R}^n$ of the vectors $\mathbf{v}_B$, as $B$ ranges over all bases of $M$, is the \emph{matroid base polytope} $\mathcal{P}(M)$.

 For a subset $X$ of $\mathbb{R}^n$, its \emph{indicator function} $\bar{\mathbb{I}}(X):\mathbb{R}^n\to \mathbb{R}$ is given by